misakimichy/places-you-have-been/README.md

 Complete the business logic for your place object first, before tackling the user interface.

 ## Website should have:
-- Each destination should be an object with multiple properties, like location, landmarks, time of year, notes, etc.
+- Each destination should be an object with multiple properties, city, country, visited year and favorite spot.

 - Display those properties when a user clicks on a place's name.